High Histamine Can Make for a Tougher Perimenopause

 • breast tenderness.

-As you can see, symptoms of high histamine are quite similar to symptoms of perimenopause.
-Of course, high histamine is not the only cause of those symptoms, but it is a cause and a fairly easy one to address.
+As you can see, the symptoms of high histamine are quite similar to the symptoms of perimenopause.
+Of course, high histamine is not the only cause of those symptoms, but it is a cause and one that is fairly easy to address.

 Have you had relief from an antihistamine approach?
 Share your story and strategies in the comments.

-For further reading, refer to the histamine sections in my books about periods, hormones, and metabolism.
+For more, refer to the histamine sections in my books about periods, hormones, and metabolism.

 Dr Lara Briden